Page last updated: 21 February 2025

 • Prepare climate statements in accordance with climate standards issued by the XRB.

-• Obtain independent assurance about the part of the climate statements that relates to the disclosure of greenhouse gas (GHG) emissions for reporting years beginning on or after 27 October 2024.
+• Obtain independent assurance about the part of the climate statements that relates to the disclosure of greenhouse gas (GHG) emissions for reporting years ending on or after 27 October 2024.

 • Make the climate statement available to the public.